Feminine Hairline: Coronal Approach or Scalp Advancement?

 Many patients argue that surgical hairline lowering can, in some way, modify the format, when what this technique really does is simply lower the hairline, but maintaining the same format to a large extent all the while.
 In other words, if we lower an M-shaped hairline, in the end we just get an M-shaped hairline that is further down (Fig. 6).

-- Receding hairline and temples.
 Despite the widespread belief that scalp advancement surgery can be used to correct or decrease receding hairlines at the temples, this is actually not completely accurate.
 In fact, it is difficult to find results either online or in the scientific literature that show cases where the temples have been satisfactorily corrected by surgery.
 Using different techniques, surgery can try to eliminate alopecic areas at the temples, but the common consequence is the presence of visible scar tissue and the complete loss of a natural hairline (Fig. 7).

-- Forehead height.
 When a hairline is surgically lowered, the sector where the lowering is most obvious is usually the middle, since the side areas generally have some recession and do not lower to the same level.
 For this reason, there is some risk that after surgical lowering, the height of the forehead at the central area will be too short, not congruent with a feminine hairline.

-- Modifying the hairline height after a coronal approach.
 A common cause of concern for some patients is the possibility that the hairline will recede after an anterior or posterior coronal approach (Fig. 8).

 After an anterior coronal approach, the hairline recedes some 2-3 mm.
 After a posterior coronal approach, the recession is less than 1 mm.
 In addition to being an insignificant distance, the overall result is scarcely affected.
 Since the eyebrow positions, which are higher after surgery, can be modified simultaneously, the distance between the eyebrows and hairline remains the same (Fig. 9).